 The problem

-I wanted to add a FastAPI service to a pnpm + Nx monorepo.
-Nx has no idea what Python is.
-The affected graph cannot see Python imports, pnpm install cannot install Python packages, and the default Nx CI path runs lint, test, and build only against projects it recognizes.
+I wanted to add a FastAPI service to a pnpm + Nx monorepo, and Nx has no idea what Python even is.
+The affected graph can't see Python imports, pnpm install can't install Python packages, and the default Nx CI path runs lint, test, and build only against the projects it recognizes.

 The service is real work: a Greenhouse scraper, a scoring engine, a poller, database migrations.
-It needs its own linter, formatter, type checker, and test runner.
-I did not want to bolt a Poetry install into every CI step or ask pnpm to pretend to be a Python installer.
+It needs its own linter, formatter, type checker, and test runner, and I didn't want to bolt a Poetry install onto every CI step or ask pnpm to pretend it's a Python installer.

 The approach

-Nothing about this asks Nx to understand Python.
-Nx dispatches commands; uv owns the Python universe.
+None of this asks Nx to understand Python; Nx just dispatches commands, and uv owns the Python side of things.

 uv workspace